Kaiwen-W/mac_setup/apps/instructions.md

 After installation, run `rm apps.txt`

+To use steam, install rosetta 2: `softwareupdate --install-rosetta --agree-to-license`

 ## Apps which are installed with homebrew but `xargs brew install < apps.txt` didn't work

 Legcord - discord but better